fjebaker/blog/pages/2022-03-circular-orbits.md

 end
 ```

 This code snippet defines utility functions for calculating the initial radial velocity component for a given metric and position.
-The actual tracing code is then a single function call:
+The actual tracing code is a single function call:

 ```julia
 using StaticArrays